LarsVonQualen/AlertJS/README.md

 - Pre DOM ready queue, that fires at DOM ready.
 - Four different notification sounds.

+# Example
+An example page can be found here: http://larsvonqualen.github.io/AlertJS/example/

 # How To

 The library is very simple to use.
 Make sure you include the css in the header, and the javascript in the end of the `<body>` tag AFTER jQuery, and you are ready to pop some notifications or alerts!